The Undergraduate Program

 Q: What is the limit of study abroad or transfer courses that can be applied to a History major or concentration?

-A: In most cases, no more than 3 study-abroad classes will be accepted toward the major; no more than 2 classes will be accepted toward the concentration.
+A: No more than 3 study-abroad classes will be accepted toward the major and no more than 2 classes will be accepted toward the concentration.
 The seminar requirement for majors MUST be completed at Columbia or Barnard.
 Please see the Undergraduate Handbook for more information.

 Q: Who should students contact while abroad for assistance to determine how a particular course may be applied to a History major or concentration?

 A: Students studying abroad can contact the Director of Undergraduate Studies for guidance about their course selection and plan of study.
 If students have a course syllabus available, this will enable the DUS to better determine how the course selection may be applied for History credit.

 413 Fayerweather Hall